Teacher Directed Curriculum Information

-We find this to be a very successful way of working.
-We have the proof that it is instrumental in raising standards.
-We had our Ofsted inspection in May 07 and this recognised that the deployment of teachers with specific knowledge and skills ensured that the curriculum is very strong in all areas.
+We find this to be a very successful way of working and think that the deployment of teachers with specific knowledge and skills ensures that the curriculum is very strong in all areas.

-All staff work to their strengths with highly qualified experienced teachers delivering all lessons.
+All staff work to their strengths with highly qualified teachers delivering all lessons.

-Our model is very different to the secondary school model of specialist teaching because our whole staff team plan and evaluate the learning together.
+Our whole staff team plan and evaluate the learning together.
 This provides the benefit of teachers with a high level of expertise collaborating within the context of a joined up curriculum.
 It has been grown from the good practice and independent curriculum in the Foundation stage right through Key Stages 1 and 2.

 Within our team of teachers we have specialists in